nephio-project/docs/content/en/docs/guides/contributor-guides/unit-testing-mockery.md

 ## How Mockery works

 The [mockery documentation](https://vektra.github.io/mockery/latest/#why-mockery) describes why you would use and how to use Mockery.
-In a nutshell, Mockery generates mock implementations for interfaces in go, which you can then use instead of real implementations when unit testing.
+In a nutshell, Mockery generates mock implementations for interfaces in Go, which you can then use instead of real implementations when unit testing.

 ## Mockery support in Nephio make

-The Makefiles in Nephio repos containing go code have targets to support mockery.
+The Makefiles in Nephio repositories containing Go code have targets to support mockery.

 The [default-mockery.mk](https://github.com/nephio-project/nephio/blob/main/default-mockery.mk) file in the root of Nephio repository is included in Nephio make runs.